pweil-/kubernetes/docs/proposals/security-context-constraints.md

 ### Model

-The model for a security context constraint is a combination of the security context constraint itself and cluster wide strategies enforced by an allocator.
-The separation of concerns falls into two distinct categories: permissions that the pod can request and runtime parameters the cluster admin controls.

-An example of a permission that can be requested is to run a pod as privileged.
-This is set on a pod by pod basis.
-A cluster wide setting may be the allocation of user ids that pods must run under.
-The cluster administrator may decide that no pod can run as the root user in their cluster and provide a block of UIDs that the allocator can use to distribute amongst namespaces.

 A security context constraint object exists in the root scope, outside of a namespace.
 The security context constraints will reference users and groups that are allowed to operate under the constraints.
 In order to support this, `ServiceAccounts` must be mapped